zilishen/documentation/content/nap-dos/deployment-guide/learn-about-deployment.md

     sudo admd -v
     ```

-12. Load the NGINX App Protect DoS module on the main context in the `nginx.conf`:
+12. Load the NGINX App Protect DoS module on the main context in the `nginx.conf` file:

     ```nginx
     load_module modules/ngx_http_app_protect_dos_module.so;